HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 ## Save and read user-generated data

-Saving data with JSON is useful when working with <i class="term">user-generated data</i> (user input in the following example):
+Saving data with JSON is useful when working with <i class="term">user-generated data</i> (i.e. user input in the following example):

 <div id="script-1"></div>